 Who is allowed to use Zief Library?

-If you are not currently enrolled in or employed by the University of San Francisco, you will be admitted to the library only if you belong to one of the following groups - note that special rules apply during exam periods and the bar study period (see our Access Policy for details):
+If you are not currently enrolled in or employed by the University of San Francisco, you will be admitted to the library only if you belong to one of the following groups - note that special rules apply during exam and bar study periods (see our Access Policy for details):

 - Law students, faculty, and staff from other ABA-accredited institutions, provided that they have a current student, faculty, or staff ID card.
 However, the law library reserves the right to change our policy regarding access for non-USF law students at any time in order to help ensure that USF law students have access to sufficient study space in the law library.

-- Individuals who wish to view federal or state depository documents.
+- Individuals who wish to view federal or state depository government documents.

-For more information about access to Zief Library, please review our Access Policy.
+For more information about access to Zief Library, please review our full Access Policy.

 Who can help me with my research?

-How can I connect to online library research resources from home?
+How can I connect to online library research resources?

-If you’re working from home or from another non-USF network location, you can still access many of the online databases to which Zief and Gleeson Libraries subscribe (Gleeson is USF's undergraduate library).
-You can find instructions on how to connect from off-campus on our remote access web page.
+You may access many of the online databases to which Zief and Gleeson Libraries subscribe (Gleeson is USF's undergraduate library).
+You can find instructions on how to connect from on or off-campus on our database access web page.

 How do I know if a journal or newspaper is available online from USF's libraries?